ingegnati/algos/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the [GNU General Public License][LICENSE] along with this program.
+You should have received a copy of the [GNU General Public License](LICENSE) along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 [hacktoberfest]: https://github.com/sentenza/hacktoberfest-scala-algorithms